ovh/docs/pages/cloud/clouddb/starting_with_clouddb/guide.en-gb.md

 > This step applies if you want to import the backup of an existing database.
 Otherwise, please go to the next step.
 >

 There are several methods you can choose from to import a database.
-There is a tool available in your OVH Control Panel, and we are going to focus on this method.
+There is a tool available in your OVHcloud Control Panel, and we are going to focus on this method.
 However, you may of course use another method, if you prefer to do so and are familiar with it.

-The steps below show how to import a database using the tool available in your OVH Control Panel.
+The steps below show how to import a database using the tool available in your OVHcloud Control Panel.

 #### Step 1: Access the import interface.